 Building Your Own

-If you want to “build your own” pair of studs by choosing stones online, you’ll need some help making sure the two stones match, and making sure you’re not spending too much on features that will go to waste.
+If you are buying studs that are two carat total weight or higher (1.00ct each) you will probably want to “build your own pair.”
+You do this buy choosing specific certified diamonds that match and having them put them in the setting of your choice.
+When going this route, you’ll need some help making sure the two stones match, and making sure you’re not spending too much on features that will go to waste.

-Please don’t hesistate to contact me with any questions.
+Please don’t hesitate to contact us with any questions.
 I’ll gladly look through inventory online and send you recommendations of specific stones.

-For those who want the bottom line right away, here is a quick summary of my research presented in a table with my recommendations in bold:
+For those who want the bottom line right away, here is a quick summary of my research presented in a table, ranking the vendors.

 **Vendors may change prices at will so these prices might not be up to date

-Recently I happened to notice that most of the major online diamond vendors sell their studs blindly – without certification.
+As I previously mentioned, most of the major online diamond vendors sell their studs blindly – without certification.
 The reason for this is that generally, studs are a cheaper gift product and adding the cost of two certificates often knocks the product out of affordability.